 Public History Initiative Postdoctoral Fellow

 Abikal Borah is a Public History Initiative Postdoctoral Fellow in the Department of History, a position that he holds as an ACLS Emerging Voices Fellow.
 His research examines entangled histories of race and violence in modern South Africa.
 He is currently working on a book project titled, Aftertaste of Empire: Amandiya and Racial Violence in South Africa, 1843-1949.
 It narrates a history of migration, land, and labor in the century leading to the 1949 race riots between the indigenous Zulus and migrant Indians in the port city of Durban.
-Moving beyond the binary of state violence and popular resistance in South African historiography, it tells a history of racial violence between two historically oppressed communities.
+Moving beyond the black and white dichotomy in South African historiography, it tells a history of racial violence between two historically oppressed communities.

 Sotunsa, Mobolanle E. and Abikal Borah. eds.
 Imagining Vernacular Histories: Essays in Honor of Toyin Falola.
 London and New York: Rowman and Littlefield, 2020.